lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 According to **Claim 2** above, the collection of 22-dimensional vectors &lt; *x*<sub>1</sub>, ..., *x*<sub>11</sub>, *y*<sub>1</sub>, ...,
-*y*<sub>11</sub> &gt; forms a convex set.
-The ultimate set of rule lines is the minimal set of 22-dimensional points from this set such that every other point is a non-negative linear combination of these points.
-This set, however, is nothing else but the *set of vertices* of the convex set.
-To get all vertices of a (linearly defined) convex set is the task for a MOLP solver.
+*y*<sub>11</sub> &gt; satisfying (4) forms a convex 22-dimensional set *Q*.
+The ultimate set of rule lines is the minimal set of 22-dimensional points from *Q* such that every other point of *Q* is a non-negative linear combination of these extremal points.
+This set, however, is nothing else but the *set of vertices* of the convex set *Q*.
+To determine all vertices of a (linearly defined) convex set is the task for a MOLP solver.

-In this case, however, we have some more information about the set which can help in reducing the total work.
-First, the set is *homogeneous*, thus we could settle for the cross-section where the sum of the 22 numbers in it is exactly 1.
-Second, all 22 coordinates are non-negative; and at the extremal points *x*<sub>1</sub> (the Ingleton coordinate) should be locally minimal, *x*<aub>2</sub>, ..., *x*<sub>11</sub> be locally maximal; for the *y* coordinates it is just the opposite.
-Given the copy string and the base, the perl utility `rulemk.pl` creates the MOLP instance; from the solution the complete set of rule lines is extracted by ``minrule.pl`.
+In this case we have some more information about *Q* which can help in reducing the total work.
+First, *Q* is *homogeneous*, thus we could settle for the cross-section where the sum of the 22 coordinates is exactly 1.
+Second, all 22 coordinates are non-negative (*Q* is part of the non-negative orthant); and at the extremal points *x*<sub>1</sub> (the Ingleton coordinate) should be locally minimal, *x*<aub>2</sub>, ..., *x*<sub>11</sub> be locally maximal; for the *y* coordinates it is just the opposite: *y*<sub>1</sub> should be locally maximal and *y*<sub>2</sub>, ..., *y*<sub>11</sub> are lically minimal.
+Given the copy string and the base, the perl utility `rulemk.pl` creates the MOLP instance according to these observations; from the solution of the MOLP problem the complete set of rule lines is extracted by the utility ``minrule.pl`.

     # create MOLP for the rule specified by a copy string and base
-    utils/rulemk.pl <copy-string> <base> vlp/NN.vlp
+    utils/rulemk.pl <copystring> <base> vlp/NN.vlp
-    # solve the problem
+    # solve the MOLP problem
     inner vlp/NN.vlp -o vlp/NN.res > vlp/NN.out
     # extract the set of complete rule lines into NN.txt
     utils/minrule.pl vlp/NN.res ineq/NN.txt